 At the same time, the health care system is improved, leading to a decline in infant mortality.

 1953 - Hoxha relinquishes the foreign affairs and defence portfolios.
 In July 1954 he gives up his post as prime minister to his ally Mehmet Shehu.
 However, Hoxha remains as party first secretary, the most powerful position in the land.

-1955 - In May Albania becomes a founding member of the Warsaw Pact (Warsaw Treaty Organisation), an alliance between communist states set up by the Soviet Union as a balance to the North Atlantic Treaty Organisation (NATO).
+1955 - Albania becomes a founding member of the Warsaw Pact (Warsaw Treaty Organisation), an alliance between the Soviet Union and its East European communist satellites.
+The pact is designed as a defensive balance to the North Atlantic Treaty Organisation (NATO).

 1956 - When Stalin and his policies are denounced by Nikita Khrushchev, first secretary of the Soviet Communist Party, at the 20th party congress in February, Hoxha comes to the defence of the former Soviet dictator.

-At the same time, Hoxha magnifies his rhetoric against Tito, a stance that along with his criticism of the Soviet Union will continue for the remainder of the decade.
-Nevertheless, the Soviets continue to support Albania, cancelling about US$105 million in outstanding loans and providing about US$7.8 million in additional food assistance.
+At the same time, Hoxha magnifies his rhetoric against Tito, a stance that, along with his criticism of the Soviet Union, is sustained for the remainder of the decade.
+Nevertheless, the Soviet Union continue to support Albania, cancelling about US$105 million in outstanding loans and providing about US$7.8 million in additional food assistance.

-1960 - After Albania begins to receive large amounts of aid from China Hoxha and Shehu decide to draw the country away from the influence of the Soviets.
+1960 - After Albania begins to receive large amounts of aid from China, Hoxha and Shehu decide to draw the country away from the Soviet Union.
 Albania sides with China when a split between the Soviets and the Chinese becomes public, an action that results in the Soviets cutting wheat shipments to Albania.
 The shortfall is made up by the Chinese.